Tornado alley is expanding — and scientists don’t know why

 Policymakers — and residents — need to be alert

-Brooks emphasized that the change in tornado patterns don’t yet rise to the level where individuals should change their migration decisions because of them.
+Brooks emphasized that the change in tornado patterns doesn’t yet rise to the level where individuals should change their migration decisions because of them.

 “The numbers we’re talking about over 40 years are basically 10 percent changes,” he said.
 “It’s gone from being a woman once in a decade to being one every nine years, or one more or one fewer over the course of a lifetime.
 Not enough to change your life.”